srmainwaring/curio/README.md

 #### Set up the hardware

-The first step is to check that the motor controller is working correctly.
+The first step is to check that the base controller is working correctly.
-Make sure your rover is supported with it's wheels off the ground with all joints able to rotate / turn freely.
+Place the rover on blocks and ensure all joints able to rotate / turn freely.

 Connect the LewanSoul BusLinker TTL/USB debug board to your computer with a USB cable and power it up.
 You can check the USB serial device names using: